Mehrabad, Lenjan

-Mehrabad (مهرآباد) is a village in, and the capital of, Ashiyan-e Shomali Rural District (Note: Formerly Ashiyan Rural District) of Fuladshahr District, Lenjan County, Isfahan province, Iran.
-The previous capital of the rural district was the village of Ashiyan.
+Mehrabad (مهرآباد) is a village in, and the capital of, Ashiyan-e Shomali Rural District (Note: Formerly Ashiyan Rural District) in Fuladshahr District of Lenjan County, Isfahan province, Iran.
+The previous capital of the rural district was the village of Ashiyan, now in Ashiyan-e Jonubi Rural District.

 History

-After the 2016 census, Ashiyan (Note: Renamed Ashiyan-e Shomali Rural District) and Khorramrud Rural Districts, and the city of Fuladshahr, were separated from the Central District in the formation of Fuladshahr District.
+In 2012, Ashiyan (Note: Renamed Ashiyan-e Shomali Rural District) and Khorramrud Rural Districts, and the city of Fuladshahr, were separated from the Central District in the formation of Fuladshahr District.